raspberrypilearning/catch-the-dots/en/step_3.md

 ```
 --- /task ---

+The player should win points for catching dots, and should lose lives for failing to catch dots.
+A dot can only be caught by matching the colour of the controller to the colour of the dot.

 --- task ---
-Go back to your red dot sprite.
-Add some code to the end of your red dot's `when I start as a clone`{:class="blockcontrol"} code, so that either 1 is added to the player's `score`{:class="blockdata"} if the colours match, or 1 is taken away from the player's `lives`{:class="blockdata"} if the colours don't match.
+Go back to the 'red' dot sprite's Scripts area to add some code blocks to the end of the sprite's `when I start as a clone`{:class="blockcontrol"} script.

-The dot `moves 5 steps`{:class="blockmotion"} first so that we can be sure it is overlapping the controller.
+First, make the dot clone `move 5 steps`{:class="blockmotion"} so that it overlaps the controller.

+Then add code to either add `1` to `score`{:class="blockdata"} if the colour of the dot clone matches the colour of the controller when they touch, or to take `1` away from `lives`{:class="blockdata"} if their colours don't match.

 ![Red dot sprite](images/red-sprite.png)
 ```blocks